-The main bibliography on this site, Antiguan and Barbudan Writings, includes a fair amount of books not by Antiguans and Barbudans (something someone called me on in the comments pretty early on but it was and remains about how much time do I have to give to parsing of those kinds of details – this is all voluntary, and how difficult it is to do that parsing as some have connections to Antigua-Barbuda but are not Antiguans-Barbudans, and some of these centre Antigua and Barbuda in their writing).
+The main bibliography on this site, Antiguan and Barbudan Writings, includes a fair amount of books not by Antiguans and Barbudans (something someone called me out on in the comments pretty early on but it was and remains about how much time do I have to give to parsing those kinds of details – this is all voluntary, and how difficult it is to do that parsing, as some have connections to Antigua-Barbuda but are not Antiguans-Barbudans, and some of these centre Antigua and Barbuda in their writing).
 That said, going forward I’m going to try (emphasis on try) to add to this new (!) list books set in Antigua and Barbuda in part or whole, or referencing Antiguans and Barbudans, but which were written by people who are either not from nor resident (nor have been resident), to the best of my knowledge, in Antigua and Barbuda.
 So, this is Antigua and Barbuda as (sometimes ‘exotic’) setting by people with no particular ties to Antigua and Barbuda and books in which Antigua and Barbuda is less focus and more passing fancy or background, and can also include books with Antiguan and Barbudan characters but not particularly of Antigua-Barbuda (like I said, parsing is tricky).
 I may go back and pull those from the main list which rightly belong here as well as I might not.
 It’s mostly about time but also about untangling some of those relationships (tricky tricky).
 But new additions will go here, bit by bit.
 If you see your book here and think it’s misplaced/should be on the main Antigua and Barbuda list, make your case – I’m open to it (time permitting).
-The formatting is slightly different here, leading with the book and not the author; the About the Book section is significantly different as well and except where Antigua-Barbuda-Caribbean relevant there may not be an About the Author section.
+The formatting is slightly different here, leading with the book and not the author; and instead of an About the Book section, I focus on the Antigua-Barbuda connection in the book.

 The Antigua-Barbuda in the Book: In Adventure in the Caribbean, Hope and Annie take a trip to sunny Antigua in the West Indies.
 There, the sisters make a new friend a young Antiguan girl named Zoe.
 When Zoe and the girls discover a hidden map, they set out on an exciting search for treasure.
 Will they find it before the Browns have to go home?